kermitt2/grobid/doc/Grobid-service.md

 | POST, PUT	| application/x-www-form-urlencoded | application/xml  	| date | required	| date to be parsed as raw string|

-You can test this service with the **curl** command lines, for instance parsing of a raw date string:
+You can test this service with the **cURL** command lines, for instance parsing of a raw date string:
 ```bash
 curl -X POST -d "date=September 16th, 2001" localhost:8070/api/processDate
 ```